WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 ###### ...Is The Best Offense.
 Doomfist's new ultimate ability is named in referrence to his passive ability "The Best Defense..." and seeks to provide the previous functionality of Meteor Strike without taking him out of the fight, maintaining his ability tempo, and giving him a chance to be stunned while offering a higher sense of participation in the team fight.

+During Casting:
 - Can be cancelled during cast time, but cannot be cancelled afterward.
 - Cast time is 0.9 seconds.
   - "Come at me!"
   - Grants Empowered Punch after casting
+  - Passive Maximum Temporary Health increased to 900 for 0.9 seconds
-  - Passive Overhealth generates at 100 health per 0.1 seconds
+  - Passive Overhealth generates at 100 health per 0.1 seconds for 0.9 seconds
     - Does not decay during cast time.
   - Cannot move or perform abilities during cast (maintains momentum)
   - Can activate to cancel other abilities

+After Casting:
 - Duration is 11 seconds.
 - While Doomfist has Overhealth during his ultimate:
   - Doomfist’s ability cooldown rates are accelerated by 100%.
   - Rocket Punch charges 50% faster and abilities deal 50% more damage.
 - Passive Changes:
-  - Increases the Maximum Temporary Health to 900 for duration
+  - Maintains Maximum temporary health of 900 for 11 seconds
   - Increases Overhealth generated by abilities to 75 for each enemy hit.
-  - Overhealth decay is now 0.1 seconds for duration
+  - Overhealth decay delay is now 0.1 seconds
     - Dealing more ability damage will reset this condition.
-  - Overhealth decay rate is 40 health per second for duration.
+  - Overhealth decay rate is 100 health per second

+## Conclusion
+The rework from Damage to tank has fixed a multitude of player frustrations when playing against Doomfist, but has lost his identity of a combo-centric fighting game character.
+From his multitude of buggy-interactions (Not sure this was the part of Damage Doom's kit players wanted to see carried over to Tank Doom), the removal of a significant combo ability that was a referrence to the fighting game genre, and the nonexistence of utility within the newly added Power Block outside of Empowered Punch created a hidden "weak-implementation" to the character's gameplay.
+Design-wise, Tank Doomfist would appear hinted at being significantly stronger, but during actual gameplay, Doomfist maintains his standing of weaker amoung his fellow peers within the same role.